jiajiexiao/CUDA_programming/README.md

 # CUDA_programming
-Some simple CUDA codes for GPU programming.
+Some CUDA codes for GPU programming.